 Samsung has unveiled details about the device’s UI.
 The layout of the UI will automatically change depending on whether the device is folded or unfolded.
 There will also be continuity between the two displays; if you are using an app on the front screen then open the phone, the app will automatically open on the larger inner display.

 This was something Google also confirmed at its developer conference on the same day.
 Google said Android will soon support foldable devices and released an animation of how it could work.

-Samsung also introduced multi-active window, a multitasking system that will allow you to run up to three apps at once on the larger display.
+Additionally, Samsung introduced multi-active window, a multitasking system that will allow you to run up to three apps at once on the larger display.

-A video released by the Samsung Twitter account earlier hinted the phone will be usable in various positions.
+Samsung released a video via its Twitter account hinting the phone would be usable in various positions.
 In the video, an animated icon moves from a fully folded position to a fully open position, stopping halfway through the animation.
 This suggests the phone will be usable when closed, partially open, and fully open.

 Samsung will probably want to equip the phone with a large battery to go with the large display.
-SamMobile reported that Samsung will begin producing flexible batteries with capacities ranging from 3,000mAh to 6,000mAh later this year.
+SamMobile reported Samsung would begin producing flexible batteries with capacities ranging from 3,000mAh to 6,000mAh later this year.

 Samsung foldable phone: Possible rivals?

 While Samsung has been the biggest talking point in regard to foldable phones, it’s not the only company that has shown interest in this kind of device.

 We have seen phones released with twin displays that fold into each other, connected by a hinge, from companies like Sony and from ZTE with the Axon M. The Royole FlexPai also beat Samsung to the punch as the world’s first foldable smartphone.

 Huawei has also revealed it is working on a foldable phone of its own.
 Recent speculation indicates the company is working with LG Design on the flexible display for it, with an inward form factor, and that it was hoping to launch it by November, possibly beating Samsung to the punch.